 To ensure a consistent approach to standards we would recommend that all items are purchased from approved stockists.
 This leaves no doubt as to items meeting the required standard.
 The blazer, tie, jumper/cardigan, skirts, sports tops and socks can only be purchased from the approved stockists.

 The approved stockists are:

-Any student who presents in an unacceptable manner will be issued with the correct item for one day by the Progress Manager if available.
-Any student who refuses to wear the correct uniform will be sent home by the Headteacher to correct matters.
-The Headteacher’s decision is final.
+Any student who presents in an unacceptable manner will be issued with the correct item for one day by the Progress Manager, if available.
+Any student who refuses to wear the correct uniform will be sent home by the Principal to correct matters or be asked to remain in our On Site Provision until the issue is corrected.
+The Principal’s decision is final.

 A substantial, plain, waterproof outdoor coat.
 This cannot be worn instead of a school blazer.
 Any denim, leather, fake leather, fur or knitted coats are not acceptable.

 Coats may have a fur trim on the collar or hood.
 Logos on coats should be modest and not oversized.

 Plain, sensible, black shoes or ankle boots.
 They must be flat soled or with a low heel.
 Training shoes, high heels, boots, sling backs, canvas shoes, sandals or open toe shoes are not allowed.
 Students are expected to wear school shoes to and from the school site.